AKAD0/FNN.SGD_MNIST/README.md

 The listing of the pseudo-code for described algorythm is provided in the '/FNN_MNIST.ipynb' file.

 # 5. Results
-The provided approach allows a developer to thoroughly understand and implement an algorythm of the FNN architecture for the MNIST classification problem.
+The provided approach allows a developer to thoroughly understand and implement an algorythm of the FNN architecture for the MNIST classification problem with the optimization of Stochastic Gradient Descent.